jordancalhoun/jordancalhoun.com/src/lib/posts/how-I-quit-drinking-alcohol.md

 >
 > Katie, you have shown me so much grace and mercy through my darkest times as well as support and encouragement every time I failed to remain sober.
 You are the greatest single anchor in my life and I am forever grateful for you <3

 I was extremely apprehensive to share my successes.
 I was worried by sharing it, I would doom myself to failure or something.
-But this was the next step that I needed to further cement that this was who I was and that I was no longer that person.
+But this was the next step that I needed to further cement that this was who I was.

+This step is vital for giving back to the same communities that helped us on our journey.

+## Wrapping Up
+Breaking the cycle of addiction and quitting drinking is a challenging journey that requires time, dedication, and more importantly patience with yourself.
+Shifting your mindset about alcoholism and replacing it with healthier routines will significantly increase your likelihood of success.

+Surround yourself with content or others that are aligned with who you want to be, and when you fail, start again with new knowledge from that failure.

+Lastly, share your success when you've overcome alcoholism to help others in their battle.

+Remember to speak with a medical professional before making any changes to your intake, and take what resonates with you from this guide and forget the rest.